 Class Action – IOOF Holdings Limited (ASX:IFL)

-ICP, which is uniquely focused exclusively on ASX shareholder claims, and Litigation Lending, one of the pioneers of litigation funding in Australia, are investigating a potential shareholder class action, to be run by ACA Lawyers, on behalf of aggrieved IOOF investors who suffered losses from IOOF’s alleged non-disclosure of corporate misconduct, subject to the satisfactory completion of investigations into the alleged misconduct and sufficient interest from affected IOOF shareholders.REGISTER NOW
+ICP, which is uniquely focused exclusively on ASX shareholder claims, and Litigation Lending, one of the pioneers of litigation funding in Australia, are investigating a potential shareholder class action, to be run by Shine Lawyers, on behalf of aggrieved IOOF investors who suffered losses from IOOF’s alleged non-disclosure of corporate misconduct, subject to the satisfactory completion of investigations into the alleged misconduct and sufficient interest from affected IOOF shareholders.REGISTER NOW

 Background to the allegations

-On the day of Mr Kelaher’s admissions to the Senate hearing IOOF’s share price dropped by $0.29.
+On the day of Mr Kelaher’s admissions to the Senate hearing IOOF’s share price dropped by another $0.29.

 In August 2018 Mr Kelaher and other IOOF executives were questioned again, this time by the Banking Royal Commission.
 During questioning it was revealed that IOOF’s Questor subsidiary had allegedly disadvantaged members of a super fund compared to private investors.
 Following Mr Kelaher’s appearance IOOF’s share price dropped by a further 6%.

 On 6 December 2018 APRA commenced Federal Court proceedings to disqualify Mr Kelaher and four other IOOF senior executives.
 APRA is also threatening to impose additional license conditions on IOOF.
 APRA’s actions arise from: